meliharvey/sidewalkwidths/README.md

 Visit at: www.sidewalkwidths.com

-The maps often utilized source code from: www.github.com/meliharvey/sidewalkwidths-nyc
+Each map was created independently and without any overarching coordination across cities.
+However, they share portions of the source code from: www.github.com/meliharvey/sidewalkwidths-nyc